-6.1.6.2.4 PCEP support for RSVP-TE LSPs
+6.2.1.3 PCEP support for RSVP-TE LSPs

-This section describes PCEP support of PCE Client-initiated (PCC-initiated) RSVP-TE LSP.
+This section describes PCEP support of PCC-initiated RSVP-TE LSP.
 The PCEP support of an RSVP-TE LSP provides the following modes of operation:

-- · PCC-initiated and PCC-controlled
+- PCC-initiated and PCC-controlled

 - · PCC-initiated and PCE-computed

 - PCC-initiated and PCE-controlled

-Each primary and secondary path is assigned its own unique path LSP-ID (PLSP-ID).
-PCC indicates to PCE the state of each path (both up and down) and which path is currently active and carrying traffic (active state).
+Each primary and secondary path is assigned its own unique path LSP ID (PLSP ID).
+The PCC indicates to the PCE the state of each path (both up and down) and which path is currently active and carrying traffic (active state).

-The PCEP support of an RSVP-TE LSP differs from that of an SR-TE LSP in that PCE initiated RSVP-TE LSPs are not supported.
+The PCEP support of an RSVP-TE LSP differs from that of an SR-TE LSP in that PCE-initiated RSVP-TE LSPs are not supported.